-Hypothetically, it is possible that Ms M could have requested and received a set of aligners every year for the rest of her life - if the supplier had chosen to include her in the guarantee scheme.
-But that hypothetical possibility doesn't lead me to conclude that it would be fair for me to direct HFL to provide more than what the investigator has suggested, namely the value of one year's benefit from the guarantee scheme.
+Hypothetically, it is possible that Miss W could have requested and received a set of aligners every year for the rest of her life - if the supplier had chosen to include her in the guarantee scheme.
+But that hypothetical possibility doesn't lead me to conclude that it would be fair for me to direct HFL to provide more than the value of one year's benefit from the guarantee scheme.

-There are many ways in which the lifetime guarantee could have ceased to be of use to Ms M. Firstly, she may not have done what she needed to in terms of continuing to buy retainers from the supplier in future years.
+There are many ways in which the lifetime guarantee could have ceased to be of use to Miss W. Firstly, she may not have done what she needed to in terms of continuing to buy retainers from the supplier in future years.
 And crucially, the supplier may not have approved providing her with touch-up aligners if its dentists had assessed that they would not be beneficial.
 The guarantee only gave the possibility of annual touch-up aligners - not the certainty that they would actually be provided.

-So taking that into account, and noting the informal remit of this service to resolve disputes, I think the fair and reasonable outcome in this case is for HFL to recompense Ms M in the way that our investigator suggested.
-Identifying exactly how many annual touch-up aligners Ms M may have asked for; may have qualified for; and may have been approved for, is pretty much impossible.
+So taking that into account, and noting the informal remit of this service to resolve disputes, I currently think the fair and reasonable outcome in this case is for HFL to recompense Miss W in the way I've described above.
+Identifying exactly how many annual touch-up aligners Miss W may have asked for; may have qualified for; and may have been approved for, is pretty much impossible.

-Although I am very sorry to hear of Ms M's disappointment with this situation, with Section 75 in mind, I don't think it would be fair or reasonable to conclude that HFL should refund her the costs of this treatment.
-However, I do uphold the complaint in part and direct HFL to treat her as if she were eligible for the lifetime guarantee.
-It should therefore refund her in the amount of £220.
+Although I am very sorry to hear of Miss W's disappointment with this situation, with Section 75 in mind, I don't think it would be fair or reasonable to conclude that HFL should refund her the costs of this treatment.
+However, I am currently minded to uphold the complaint in part and direct HFL to treat her as if she were eligible for the lifetime guarantee.
+At this point, I plan to direct it to refund her in the amount of £220."